Jubilee Insurance

 This protects your assets within your business property including but not limited to your décor, carpeting, furnishings, electronics, food supplies, grooming supplies, garments, chemicals, and alcoholic beverages (some might need addendum due to unusual high cost – per piece value of $10,000 or more).
 This will also cover your business from lost, stolen, vandalized, or destroyed property.

-This may include any historic artwork, fragile objects such as statues, China utensils used in restaurants on your property, indoor or outdoor fountain artworks, collectibles, or jewelry displayed on statues or glass cabins.
-This policy will cover any damages, vandalism, or theft of these items.
+This could include any historic artwork, fragile items like statues, China utensils used at restaurants inside your property, indoor or outdoor fountain artworks, collectibles, or on display jewelry on statues or glass cabins.
+Any damages, vandalism, or robbery of such items are covered under this policy.

 Please enter the phone number and we will call you back soon